-Annual Meeting – Nature’s Classroom Institute & Montessori School - Mukwonago
+Annual Meeting – Nature’s Classroom Institute and Montessori School - Mukwonago

-Geoffrey Bishop, Executive Director and founder, will lead us on a tour of the pollinator prairie while lecturing on invasive species and also view the Montessori school, farm and his private residence.
+Geoffrey Bishop, Executive Director and founder, will lead members on a tour of the pollinator prairie while lecturing on invasive species.
+We will also view the Montessori school, farm and his private residence.
 Nature’s Classroom is a premier environmental education program that aims to foster independence and to support children in moving toward a mastery of self and the environment.

 July 20, 2018

 Gathering at Garden

 Dale Sievert - Moss Garden Tour

 Everything you wanted to know about moss and more!
 Enjoy this tour of Dale Sievert’s Japanese style gardens featuring over 40 species of moss spilling over lush florals, water elements and statuary.
 Our next stop is Ten Chimneys in Genesse.
 We begin with lunch followed by docent led tours of the entire estate.
 Ten Chimneys has also arranged to have Master Gardeners take us through their estate gardens!

 Welcome to award-winning UW campus gardens and greenhouse for a tour sponsored by the MAMGC Environmental Committee.
 UW-W raises all planted annuals from seeds and sponsors community gardens on campus and in the community.

 Nestled at the edge of the Kettle Moraine in Fredonia, Wisconsin, Kelton House Farm is a piece of early America transported to modern-day Wisconsin.
 Featured on the 2017 Garden Conservancy Tour, this magnificent property will be a treat for gardeners and history buffs.